++ Ukraine War: Heavy losses for Russia in Bakhmut

 Hardly any missiles left: Russia suffers heavy losses in the Ukraine war

-First report from March 10th: Kiev – Russia is said to have lost around 20 of its troops in the Ukraine war Kinzhal-type hypersonic missiles have used.
+First report from March 10th: Kiev – Russia is said to have already lost around 20 of its Kinzhal-type hypersonic missiles have used.
 This is based on statements by Yuri Ihnat, spokesman for the Ukrainian Air Force.
 “According to information from our intelligence services, they have just over 50 such missiles in total,” Ihnat said on Ukrainian television.
 The air defense also managed to shoot down at least six such hypersonic missiles during the course of the war.
 “So you don’t have many left,” the spokesman concluded.

-During the night of Friday (March 10), Russia launched another large-scale rocket attack on Ukraine.
+On the night of Friday (March 10), Russia launched another large-scale missile attack on Ukraine.
 Western observers see this primarily as Moscow’s desperate attempt to compensate for its own high losses in the trench warfare surrounding Bakhmut.

 Russia’s losses: Moscow is running out of missiles in the Ukraine war